 Career opportunities include:

-Megan graduated from FHTC with her Associate of Applied Science degree in Graphic Arts Technology in 2017 and began her teaching career as an adjunct professor.
-She manages the college’s in-house printing and finishing operations, as well as screen printing projects.
+Megan graduated from FHTC with her Associate of Applied Science in Graphic Arts Technology degree in 2017 and began her teaching career as an adjunct instructor.
+The production side Graphic Arts Instructor, she also manages the college’s in-house printing and finishing operations, as well as screen printing projects.
 Megan has taught community arts classes in the area for the past five years and also serves as a volunteer to several local organizations.

 John began his career at Flint Hills Technical College in 2011, initially helping to develop and launch the Interactive Multimedia Design program which was new at that time.
 He then served as the instructor.
 Prior to that, John worked for 19 years as a graphic designer at Emporia State University.
 During that time, he also served as an adjunct instructor for related topics at both FHTC and ESU, and was a soccer coach.
 John holds both a Bachelor of Fine Arts degree and a Master of Science in Instructional Design and Technology degree.